vxcall/valorant-rs/README.md

 > These endpoints are not officially supported.
 However, as long as you use common sense and don't do anything a Riot employee would frown at, you won't get banned.

-I've been using this too while developing but haven't get banned so most likely you are safe but use at your own risk.
+I've been using these endpoints too while developing but haven't get banned so most likely you are safe but use at your own risk.

+HOWEVER specifically for pre_game::SelectCharacter and pre_game::LockCharacter you may get banned by using this for instalocking agents.
+So u better not touch these apis even though this crate is supporting that endpoint.

 ## endpoints coverage